-In total, four H-Series prototypes were built and were run for 200 hours on the test bed and 25,000 miles on the road.

-The H evolved into the K-Series engine, when the ADO74 grew, and the limitations of the 1000cc upper limit became too much for the larger car.
+In total, four or five H-Series prototypes were built, and were run for between 200 and 800 hours on the test bed and 25,000 miles on the road in ADO16 mules.
+But the H evolved into the K-Series engine, when the ADO74 grew, and the limitations of the 1000cc upper limit became too much for the larger car.

-In essence, the K-Series differed from the H in three areas: the capacity was now 1300cc, the gearbox featured five ratios and the block was inclined steeply to the rear to improve packaging.
+In essence, the K-Series differed from the H in three areas: it had a larger engine capacity, the gearbox featured five ratios and more of it was inclined steeply to the rear to improve packaging.

 The new two-shaft, five-speed gearbox was carried in a hefty housing, cast integrally with the rear face of the cylinder block (see diagram above) and, like its predecessor, the engine and gearbox were closed off underneath with a single pressed steel oil pan.
 As before, servicing was made relatively easy by this layout – since the gearbox internals and crankshaft could be released by the removal of simple half-bearing caps.

-Is the Editor of the Parkers website and price guide, formerly editor of Classic Car Weekly, and launch editor/creator of Modern Clsssics magazine.
+Is the Editor of the Parkers website and price guide, formerly editor of Classic Car Weekly, and launch editor/creator of Modern Classics magazine.
 Has contributed to various motoring titles including Octane, Practical Classics, Evo, Honest John, CAR magazine, Autocar, Pistonheads, Diesel Car, Practical Performance Car, Performance French Car, Car Mechanics, Jaguar World Monthly, MG Enthusiast, Modern MINI, Practical Classics, Fifth Gear Website, Radio 4, and the the Motoring Independent...

-Likes 'conditionally challenged' motors and taking them on unfeasable adventures all across Europe.
+Likes 'conditionally challenged' motors and taking them on unfeasible adventures all across Europe.